learn-co-curriculum/careers-building-an-online-network/README.md

 1. **Make a list of companies that interest you** (have a specific reason — maybe you love their blog, maybe their tech stack is particularly cool to you, or perhaps you’re an avid user of their product).
 Start with 20 companies.
 If you’re not sure what companies are out there, or what companies might interest you, poke around on themuse.com, glassdoor.com, inc.com, forbes.com, techcrunch.com, and linkedin.com to get some inspiration.

 2. Next, **look up people** who work at those companies via an advanced search on LinkedIn.
 Not sure how to do this?
 We have a [future lesson](https://github.com/learn-co-curriculum/linkedin-for-research-and-networking) on just that, but here are some quick tips below.
 >* Do an advanced search where you look up people with that company on their profile and a specific job title or keyword.
-Focus on “Engineers”, “Developers”, and people who work in Human Resources or Recruiting (sometimes called “Talent Acquisition” or “People Operations” or even just “People”, i.e. “Director of People”).
+Focus on practitioners in your field of study, and people who work in Human Resources or Recruiting (sometimes called “Talent Acquisition” or “People Operations” or even just “People”, i.e. “Director of People”).
->* List at least 1 of each kind of employee (1 dev and 1 person working in recruiting/HR) in your [job search tracker](https://docs.google.com/spreadsheets/d/1CMFzB1zUQl_yR2ZO9kZdDjPZJEupsjULC6G_vRTUgnU/edit#gid=2065124896) on the “leads” tab.
+>* List at least 1 of each kind of employee (1 practitioner and 1 person working in recruiting/HR) in your [job search tracker](https://docs.google.com/spreadsheets/d/1CMFzB1zUQl_yR2ZO9kZdDjPZJEupsjULC6G_vRTUgnU/edit#gid=2065124896) on the “leads” tab.
 You can reach out to both on the same day or stagger your outreach, whichever you prefer.

 3. **Locate the contact information** for these people.
 [This article](https://www.linkedin.com/pulse/20140915184621-60525567-how-to-find-email-addresses/?trk=hb_ntf_MEGAPHONE_ARTICLE_POST&trk=hb_ntf_MEGAPHONE_ARTICLE_POST) can help you figure that out.